Eric-Cortez/voila/Readme.md

 # Interactive AEPsych

-With the help of Voila and Binder you can now conduct experiments with interactive widgets.
+With the help of Voila and Binder, you can now conduct experiments with interactive widgets.

 To start or resume an experiment launch the interactive dashboard.